Carmen Casco de Lara Castro: Death and legacy

 In April 1993, suffering from complications of diabetes, Casco entered the hospital in Asunción, where she died on 8 May 1993.
 After her remains were laid in state at the National Congress, she was buried in the cemetery at Recoleta.
-In 2000, a commemorative stamp was issued by the Paraguyan Government bearing her likeness and honoring her commitment to women's rights.
+In 2000, a commemorative stamp was issued by the Paraguayan Government bearing her likeness and honoring her commitment to women's rights.
 A high school, Colegio Nacional Doña Carmen Casco de Lara Castro, San Pedro, Paraguay was named in her honor, as was a technical college in the city of Itauguá.
 There is a street in Encarnación which bears her name.
 In 2006, a tribute was held to her memory in the Carmen Casco de Lara Castro Square of the San Pablo neighborhood in Asunción.
 This square had formerly been named after Stroessner and was renamed when a bill to remove honors bestowed upon him was passed by the legislature.
 Casco has been recognized with programs recognizing her work for Paraguay's Human Rights Week, Paraguayan Women's Day, and International Women's Day.

 Scholarship from Argentina, Brazil and France has evaluated the importance of her career in the development of women's agency, human rights and emerging democracy after the dictatorship in Paraguay.
 Comparisons between her experiences in Paraguay and those of other leading women figures in other countries, who also emerged from dictatorships, give insight into how upper and middle-class women were able to take the lead in attaining rights in their countries.